Advice for Parents/Guardians

-A study from the government shows that after completing an Apprenticeship, 85% of apprentices will stay in employment, with 64% staying with the same employer.
+A study from the government shows that after completing an Apprenticeship, 90% of apprentices will stay in employment or further education, most of those staying with the same employer.
 32% of all former apprentices receive a promotion within 12 months of finishing, and of those in work, 75% reported taking on more responsibility in their job.

 How much will my child get paid?

 The National Minimum Wage for apprentices aged 16 to 18 and those aged 19 or over who are in their first year is £3.70 per hour.
 All other apprentices are entitled to the National Minimum Wage for their age.
 The average wage an apprentice will start on is around £170 per week.

 When your child is signed up to one of our Apprenticeships they will be given an information pack which will include all required contact details.
 Whether it is a piece of work they are struggling with or a concern about their safety in the workplace, there will be a designated person to deal with your child’s issue and their contact details will be found in this pack.

 If your child is interested in doing an Apprenticeship, they can have a look through our current vacancies and apply online today!
 We also offer information, advice and guidance sessions, so if your child is not sure on the path they want to take, they can visit our centre and gather more information.
 For more information on this and when our next session is, call our recruitment team on 01204 677888.